Brewers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the favorite in six of their past 10 games and won three of those contests.
+- The Brewers have played as the favorite in six of their past 10 games and have gone 4-2 in those contests.

 - The Brewers have not played a game with a spread over their last 10 outings.
-Milwaukee and its opponent have finished below the over/under for three games in a row, with the average total set by oddsmakers during that stretch being 7.7.
+The average over/under set by sportsbooks in Milwaukee's past four contests has been 7.9, a run during which the Brewers and their opponents have finished under each time.

 Brewers Betting Records & Stats

-- The Brewers have been the moneyline favorite 72 total times this season.
-They've gone 43-29 in those games.
+- The Brewers have a 44-29 record in games they were favored on the moneyline (winning 60.3% of those games).

-- Milwaukee has gone 5-7 (winning 41.7% of its games) when playing as moneyline favorites of -190 or shorter.
+- Milwaukee has played as moneyline favorites of -275 or shorter in only two games this season, which it won both.

-- The Brewers have an implied moneyline win probability of 65.5% in this contest.
+- The implied moneyline probablility for this matchup gives the Brewers a 73.3% chance to win.

-- In the 146 games in which oddsmakers have set an over/under for Milwaukee, it has combined with opponents to go over the total 65 times (65-75-6).
+- Milwaukee has played in 147 games with set over/under, and have combined with opponents to go over the total 65 times (65-76-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!